Create an account sign-up-diamond

 I’ve always loved hiking.
 The crunch of gravel underfoot, the smell of alpine air, the feeling of moving under your own power through some of the most beautiful places on earth.
 It’s addictive.
 But I’d never done a self-guided hiking trip before.
 Honestly, I wasn’t sure what to expect.
 Would I feel lost?
 Would it be lonely?
 Would it feel like too much to manage?

-Now, having just returned from a self-guided Tour du Mont Blanc trek, I can tell you this: it was one of the most freeing, fulfilling, and empowering travel experiences of my life.
+Now, having just returned from a Self-guided Complete Tour du Mont Blanc trek, I can tell you this: it was one of the most freeing, fulfilling, and empowering travel experiences of my life.
 And if you're even slightly considering a self-guided hike, especially if you're like me (experienced on the trails but new to this format) then this trip will change you in the best way.

-Freedom Without the Guesswork
+Navigation on the TMB: Freedom Without the Guesswork

 What surprised me most was how effortless it all felt.
 Before setting off, I had visions of squinting at a folded map in the rain, second-guessing whether I’d taken a wrong turn somewhere.
 But the GPS app that I was assigned quickly became my best trail companion.
 It was intuitive, easy to follow, and clearly built for hikers, not techies.
 That said, the trip notes and paper maps were far from obsolete.
 Using them together gave me a sense of depth and connection to the route I wouldn't have had otherwise - and a few helpful tips I might’ve missed if I’d relied on just one source.